 Near-miss when 2 patients share name and birth date.

-The Joint Commission’s first National Patient Safety Goal addresses how to improve the accuracy of patient identification.
-Their recommendations for steps providers should take to support accurate patient identification include:
+The Joint Commission’s provides recommended steps providers should take to support accurate patient identification including:

 - Using an active confirmation process to help match the patient and documentation.